CurveDocs/curve-docs/docs/curve_dao/liquidity-gauge-and-minting-crv/gauges/LiquidityGaugeV6.md

 ### `working_balances`
 !!! description "`LiquidityGaugeV6.working_balances(arg0: address) -> uint256: view`"

     Getter for the working balances of a user.
-This is the effective balance of a user which is used to calculate the CRV rewards.
-Essentially the boosted balance of a user if he has some veCRV.
-If a user has no boost at all, tis `working_balance` will be 40% of his LP tokens.
-If the position is fully boosted (2.5x), his `working_balance` will be equal to his LP tokens.
+This represents the effective liquidity of a user, which is used to calculate the CRV rewards they are entitled to.
+Essentially, it's the boosted balance of a user if they have some veCRV.
+If a user has no boost at all, their `working_balance` will be 40% of their LP tokens.
+If the position is fully boosted (2.5x), their `working_balance` will be equal to their LP tokens.

+    *For example:*

+    - 1 LP token with no boost = `working_balances(user) = 0.4`
+    - 1 LP token with 1.5 boost = `working_balances(user) = 1.5`
+    - 1 LP token with 2.5 boost = `working_balances(user) = 2.5`

     Returns: working balance (`uint256`).